A Letter From the Superintendent

 As we determine the best way to meet this fiscal challenge, we remain 100% committed to maintaining the kinds of outstanding educational opportunities that define our district, such as performing arts, STEM learning, and athletics.

-- No decisions have been made to adopt a recommendation, and
+- No decisions have been made to adopt the Princeton Plan, and

-- If a recommendation is to be implemented, this would not occur until September 2021, at the earliest.
+- If the Princeton Plan is to be implemented, it would not occur until September 2021, at the earliest.

 Joseph E. Hochreiter